trashb/Java-Space-Invaders/README.md

 # Space-Invaders
 Space Invaders made in Java for ICS4U.
-Has multiple inconsistencies due to time constraint oops

 Orginal Space Invaders game by the Taito Corporation